rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-In this case, it will look for templates at `app/views/notifications` with name
-`another`.
-You can also specify an array of paths for `template_path`, and they
-will be searched in order.
+The above configures the `mail` method to look for a template with the name `another` in the `app/views/notifications` directory.
+You can also specify an array of paths for `template_path`, and they will be searched in order.

-If you want more flexibility you can also pass a block and render specific
+If you need more flexibility, you can also pass a block and render a specific
-templates or even render inline or text without using a template file:
+template or even render plain text inline without using a template file:

 ```ruby
 class UserMailer < ApplicationMailer